 Rubroboletus pulcherrimus is an uncommon bolete known from Northern California and the Pacific Northwest.
 Most populations are from old growth forests, in coastal habitats.

 Occurring on the coast of California, USA; from Salt Point in Sonoma County, north to the Olympic Peninsula in Washington.
 Also found in lower elevation forest in the Klamath Range, and western Cascades north through Washington into south-central British Columbia, Canada.
-Reported from New Mexico and Arizona; these collections should be critically compared with CA material, and with Rubroboletus haematinus; they are more likely conspecific with the latter species.
+Reported from New Mexico, Arizona, and one observation from Michoacan, Mexico; these collections should be critically compared with CA material, and with Rubroboletus haematinus; they are more likely conspecific with the latter species and are excluded from this assessment.

 Ectomycorrhizal with conifers, likely restricted to true firs (Abies) and hemlock (Tsuga).
 Growing in soil or duff, often in dense, mid-to-late seral stage and old growth forests.
 Fruiting in late summer and fall, rarely in winter or spring.

-Loss of habitat due to coastal development.
-Logging of mature forests.
+Loss of habitat due to coastal development. and logging of mature forests.

-Habitat data should be noted when this species is found, as it may be restricted to mature and old growth forests.
+Surveys to better document this species distribution and population trends are needed.
+Additionally, habitat data should be noted when this species is found as it may be restricted to mature and old growth forests.

 None known.